 The reserve development by accident year reflected in the above table was generally the result of the same factors described above that caused the deficiencies shown in the Ten Year GAAP Loss Development Table.
-The unfavorable development experienced in the 1999 and prior and 2000 accident years relates principally to the previously discussed asbestos development.
+The unfavorable development experienced in the 2000 and prior accident years relate principally to the previously discussed asbestos development.
 Other business areas contributing to adverse development were casualty reinsurance, including professional liability classes and workers' compensation insurance, where, in retrospect, the Company's initial estimates of losses were underestimated principally as the result of unanticipated variability in the underlying exposures.
 The favorable development for accident years 2003 through 2004 relates primarily to favorable experience with respect to property reinsurance business.
 In addition, casualty reinsurance has reflected favorable development for accident years 2003 to 2006.
-The unfavorable development experienced in the 2006 accident year was principally due to reserve increases for one credit insurance program, which is in run-off.